fly-hiring/infraops-challenge/README.md

 ## Challenge 1: Network Debugging

 We spend a lot of time in Linux network plumbing.
 Linux networking has gotten deceptively complicated.
 We want to make sure you’re comfortable diving into a misconfiguration and figuring out what’s gone wrong.
 You should be comfortable with iproute2, network sysctls, relatively low-level TCP/IP, and WireGuard.

-For this, we've built a system that'll be ran in two apps: a simple HTTP server and a client that makes requests to it.
+For this, we've built a system that'll be run in two apps: a simple HTTP server and a client that makes requests to it.
 The network is broken.
 Unbreak it!

 ### Setup

+Two apps need to be deployed to your Fly.io account.

+* The server must be deployed using the `flyio/infra-network-challenge:server` Docker image, and you must name it `infra-network-server-[some_name]`.
-Two apps need to be deployed to your Fly.io account using the `flyio/infra-network-challenge:latest` Docker image.
-One is named `infra-network-server-[some_name]` and the other is `infra-network-client-[some_name]`.
-The test script expects the prefix, so don't get clever there.
+* The client must be deployed using the `flyio/infra-network-challenge:client` image and be named `infra-network-client-[some_name]`.

+The test script expects the names to match those patterns, so don't get clever there.

-The setup for these applications is much more annoying than a typical Fly app, because part of the challenge is a misconfigured image we're providing, and we want you to figure out how it's broken by spelunking in a running instance and not by reading the code in our repo.
+The setup for these applications is much more annoying than a typical Fly app, because part of the challenge are the misconfigured images we're providing, and we want you to figure out how they're broken by spelunking in a running instance and not by reading the code in our repo.
 We'll walk you through installing them here, and you should feel free to ask us questions.
 Just know that this *isn't* how normal Fly users boot up applications!

-They both need to be installed from the same docker image - `flyio/infra-network-challenge:latest`.

-`infra-network-server-*` needs to have a secret or ENV variable set for `TYPE=SERVER` to configure it correctly.

 Example `flyctl` commands to setup:

 ```
 UNIQUE_NAME=myname   # You can just use your name, or similar here.
 flyctl apps create --org personal infra-network-client-${UNIQUE_NAME}
 flyctl apps create --org personal infra-network-server-${UNIQUE_NAME}
-flyctl secrets set -a infra-network-server-${UNIQUE_NAME} TYPE=SERVER
-flyctl machines run flyio/infra-network-challenge:latest -a infra-network-client-${UNIQUE_NAME}
+flyctl machines run flyio/infra-network-challenge:client -a infra-network-client-${UNIQUE_NAME}
-flyctl machines run flyio/infra-network-challenge:latest -a infra-network-server-${UNIQUE_NAME}
+flyctl machines run flyio/infra-network-challenge:server -a infra-network-server-${UNIQUE_NAME}
 ```

 This will leave you with two apps running, `infra-network-client-${UNIQUE_NAME}` and `infra-network-server-${UNIQUE_NAME}`.